 This quota for funding is in direct conflict with the Fourteenth Amendment and any other civil rights legislation.
 Judge Neal Biggers has refused to give funding and programs to the HBCUs because they do not have a large enough white enrollment.
 If you flip that logic over, it means that he will not fund the HBCUs because they are black.
-This also contradicts what Justice Scalia asserts.
-If a school is black or white because it has created policies to remain that way, then it should be penalized.
+This also contradicts what Justice to remain that way, then it should be penalized.
 However, if a school is black or white because the other race has merely decided not to attend, then it can not be punished for its racial make-up.
-Judge Neal Biggers is punishing the HBCUs for their racial make-up even though it has been the University of Mississippi, Mississippi State, and the University of Southern Mississippi that have continued to perpetuate polices of racial discrimination.
+Judge Neal Biggers is punishing the HBCUs for their racial make-up even though it has been the University of Mississippi, Mississippi State, and the University of Southern